firecrawl/web-agent/README.md

 - Keep going until you have all the data
 ```

 The agent loads Skills on demand via the `load_skill` tool.
-You can also pass `skills: ["e-commerce"]` in the run params to pre-load specific Skills.

 ## How it works